Before and after services, we invite you to congregate in the courtyard outside.

 - The foyer and the exterior nave doors will be locked before the service.

-- Registrars will have a printed list of all of the people who pre-registered, will check them off as they enter, and will ask everyone to confirm their answers to the registration questions about symptoms and potential exposure to COVID-19.
+- Everyone will be asked to confirm their answers to questions about symptoms and potential exposure to COVID-19.

-- Walk-ins will have to provide contact tracing information and answer the registration questions.
+- Walk-ins will have to provide contact tracing information.

 - Baxter Hall will be used exclusively for registration and check-in.
 There will be no seats for people to hang around and chat.